Freeway crash kills 6 youths thrown from car in Tennessee

 PLEASANT VIEW, Tenn.
 (AP) — A car crash killed six young people, including a 1-year-old infant, after they were ejected from their vehicle early Sunday on a freeway in middle Tennessee, authorities said.
 Two adults were injured, one of them critically.

-Emergency crews found a car upside down with extensive damage early Sunday when they responded at about 2 a.m. to the crash site on Interstate 24 in Robertson County, said Brent Dyer, chief of the county’s emergency management services office.
+Emergency crews found a car upside down with extensive damage when they responded at about 2 a.m. to the crash site in Robertson County, said Brent Dyer, chief of the county’s emergency management services office.

-In a news release sent after the crash, Robertson County EMS said first responders found six females ranging in age from 1 to 18 who had been thrown from the car and could not be resuscitated, Dyer said in a news release.
+First responders found six females ranging in age from 1 to 18 who had been thrown from the car and could not be resuscitated, Dyer said in a news release.

-The crash took place on I-24 near Pleasant View and Springfield, north of Nashville.
-A section of the highway was closed for hours before reopening later Sunday.
+The crash took place on I-24 near Pleasant View and Springfield, and a section of the highway was closed for hours before reopening later Sunday.
 The Tennessee Highway Patrol is investigating the cause of the crash.

-The Robertson County emergency management office said it was coordinating professional mental health and counseling services for crews that responded to the crash.
+The county emergency management office is coordinating professional mental health and counseling services for crews that responded to the crash.